theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 ```python
 [ 2.39783206e-16, -1.75571593e-16]
 ```

 ### Particle Swarm Minimization
-The 'particle_swarm'algorithm is an evolutionary minimization method.
+The 'particle_swarm' algorithm is an evolutionary minimization method.
 The algorithm makes few assumptions about the function to be minimized (such as continuity or differentiability) so it is applicable to minimizing a wide range of functions.
 The main strength of the 'particle_swarm' algorithm is that it effectively identifies the global minimum in problem spaces that contain many other local minima.
 Though the algorithm can identify the global minimum for MOST problems problems, there is no guarantee that it will identify the global minimum for EVERY problem.
 The main weakness of the 'particle_swarm' algorithm is that it is not efficient at converging to a tight estimate of the global minimum (after the neighborhood of the global minimum is identified).

 Bounds specification is required for this implementation of the 'particle_swarm' algorithm because bounds are used to generate the initial particle swarm.

 #### Bounded Minimization with Particle Swarm, Booth function example (successful convergence)

 Input:
 ```python
 func = booth